-Are you ready for “The Fifties in Focus” Nebraska Chautauqua on August 6 & 7 in Ashland?
+Are you ready for “The Fifties in Focus” Nebraska Chautauqua on July 28-30 in McCook?

 One fun way to get into the groove is to enjoy a 1950s-style meal with family and friends.
 We’ve researched some popular dishes of the decade and put together a few options for you.
 Recipes included if you need them!